Michelle Hodkin

 Michelle Hodkin is an American New York Times bestselling author, and the creator of the Mara Dyer Trilogy, consisting of The Unbecoming of Mara Dyer, The Evolution of Mara Dyer, and The Retribution of Mara Dyer.

 Early life and education

 Hodkin grew up in South Florida, United States, to a Jewish family.

 Graduating with an English degree from New York University, Hodkin intended to pursue a career in academia.
 Hodkin instead attended law school in Michigan immediately upon graduation.
-She completed her law degree at the age of 23.
+She completed her Juris Doctor degree at the age of 23.

 Career

 Before publishing her debut novel, she worked as a lawyer, specializing in anti-terrorism litigation.
 She primarily worked on behalf of the victims of terror and family members for the 9/11 multi-district litigation as well as the case Almog Vs. Arab Bank.
 While working as a lawyer, Hodkin split her time between New York, Charleston, and Tel Aviv.

 Her first novel, was published in 2011.
 Her second novel, The Evolution of Mara Dyer, and the second book in the Mara Dyer Trilogy came out quickly after in 2012, while her third novel, The Retribution of Mara Dyer, and the final book in the trilogy was published in 2014.

 Simon & Schuster Books for Young Readers announced Hodkin's newest project — a spin-off series written from the perspective of Noah Shaw, a character from the Mara Dyer Trilogy --The Shaw Confessions in 2015.

 The first book of The Shaw Confessions, The Becoming of Noah Shaw, was originally published November 2017.